neliva/Neliva.DataFormat/README.md

 Encoder uses lowercase alphabet suitable for **naming files and cloud objects**.
 Decoder understands lower and uppercase characters.

-The custom base32 utilizes `0123456789abcdefghjkmnpqrstvwxyz` alphabet that omits the `I L O U` letters.
+The custom base32 utilizes the `0123456789abcdefghjkmnpqrstvwxyz` alphabet that omits the `I L O U` letters.

 ### Usage
 ```C#